juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 After I trained a segmented on the 100 patients and made a first submission (#3 at that time while the competition was already 2 months underway my confidence of my approach grew.
 That motivated me to improve my segmenter and label more images.
 Most people call this boring work but I actually enjoyed the labeling.
 Even if you are out of ideas you still have the feeling that you are making progress.
 Also many high-payed overworked cardiac experts must devote a large portion of their time to this work.
 I figured that if I did my work right my effort would be neglectable to the effort that could be spared with the final solution.
 I did However notice more and more diminishing returns for every new batch I labeled.

+Like everyone I started to notice the outlier patients that were the biggest barrier to get a higher score.
+At first I wanted to apply [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) to boost hard examples by taking images from other frames than 1 and 12.
+However, with all the discussion on the forums about wat was and was not allowed I was afraid that people might think that I was actively targetting the test-test with the extra examples so I dropped this idea.
+However, I think an improvement is possible by boosting hard examples.

+## Image segmentation with an U-net
+When you searched the literature 2 months ago on images segmentation with CNN's there was no clear "winner" architecture.